nchervyakov/s3-plugin/README.md

 [![MIT License](http://img.shields.io/badge/license-MIT-blue.svg?style=flat)](LICENSE)

 Simple Gradle plugin that uploads and downloads S3 objects.
 This is a fork of the [mygrocerydeals/gradle-s3-plugin](https://github.com/mygrocerydeals/gradle-s3-plugin), which no longer appears to be under active development.
-It has been updated to work with Gradle version 6 and later.
+It has been updated to work with Gradle version 6 and later and convert to pure Java.

 ## Setup